-Susan G. Komen® is one of several organizations that supported the Reagan-Udall Foundation and the Food and Drug Administration (FDA) in the development of the Expanded Access Navigator website.
+Susan G. Komen® supported the Reagan-Udall Foundation and the Food and Drug Administration (FDA) in the development of the Expanded Access Navigator website.

 The Expanded Access (EA) Navigator tool serves as a clearinghouse of information and resources to help patients and their doctors more easily access information that could impact treatment decisions.
-The EA Navigator explains what EA is, who may be eligible, how the request process works and the regulatory and policy issues around EA.
+The EA Navigator explains what EA is, who may be eligible, how the request process works, as well as the regulatory and policy issues around EA.

-The EA Navigator also contains the pharmaceutical companies EA policies.
+The EA Navigator also contains pharmaceutical companies' EA policies.
 The open EA programs are listed on the National Institutes of Health’s clinical trials website, www.clinicaltrials.gov.

 Metastatic Breast Cancer